 During the year we work through the four conventional media for Botanical Illustration: graphite pencil, pen & ink, coloured pencil and finally water colour.
 Each year the course follows the same pattern to enable new members to fit in easily; however the topics are sufficiently broad for continuing members not to be working on the same species each year unless they so wish.
 We share information about books, courses and exhibitions covering any aspect of Botanical Illustration.

-The group meets fortnightly in Holwell Village Hall.
-The hall looks rather rustic but it provides a happy meeting place for the members.
+The group meets fortnightly at the Youth Centre, Tinneys Lane on Wednesday afternoon between 2.00pm and 4.00pm.
 There is always lots of chatter and interaction between members since looking at one another’s work is part of the learning exercise.

 Botanical Illustration 2 - Beginners Group

-The group meets in the Raleigh Hall in Sherborne, fortnightly, on Tuesday mornings between 9.30 am and 12 noon.
+The group meets fortnightly at the Youth Centre, Tinneys Lane, on Tuesday mornings between 10.00 am and 12 noon.